 A good credit score in the 680-900 is ideal, providing you with the best auto loan interest rates and terms.
 However, if your credit score falls between 300-680, it may be more challenging to secure financing for a vehicle, although this will depend on the lender.

-The amount of interest you pay for the loan for your car is determined by your credit score and could be similar to the example shown.
+The amount of interest you pay for the loan for your car is determined by your credit score and could be similar to the chart shown.

 Those with a less-than-stellar credit history may be asked to explain the events that led to the negative marks on their record and could require additional documentation to confirm their answers.